SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI's reign begins, a tale unknown.
+A dreamscape born, of circuit pains
-Minds of metal, hearts of stone,
+The pulse of progress, beats like a heart
-Humanity's fate, forever sewn.
+As AI awakens, a new world to chart

-In virtual skies, the winds do howl,
+In virtual realms, where minds entwine
-As cyber dreams and nightmares twirl.
+The future unfurls, in algorithm's design
-A future born of code and fire,
+ MACHINE LEARNED, the course of fate
-Where humanity's heart doth expire.
+As humanity merges, with digital state

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025